byrney/vagrant8/README.md

 2. Apply as many windows updates as possible  rebooting and repeating as necessary
 3. Install Virtualbox guest additions (menu item in VirtualBox)
+4. Enable 3d and 2d acceleration in Virtualbox Video
+5. Change the boot order to HDD first
-4. Copy the BaseSetup scripts onto the VM somehow (share a folder from the host is probably easiest)
+6. Copy the BaseSetup scripts onto the VM somehow (share a folder from the host is probably easiest)
-5. In an admin shell run Basesetup/vagrant_prepare.ps1 which will
+7. In an admin shell run Basesetup/vagrant_prepare.ps1 which will
     * Create the vagrant user
     * Mark the network as private
     * Enable winrm
-6. Apply any other customizations you want to the box
+8. Apply any other customizations you want to the box
+    * Show hidden files
+    * Disable or delay start services
+    * Optimize visuals for performance
+    * Change privacy settings
+    * and so on...
-7. Wait for the windows updates to complete.
+9. Wait for the windows updates to complete.
-8. Unmap any shared folders from the guest if you created any
+10. Unmap any shared folders from the guest if you created any
+11. Eject the Guest Additions CD
-9. Run the BaseSetup/compact.ps1 script which will attempt to clean the hard disk as much as possible.
+12. Run the BaseSetup/compact.ps1 script which will attempt to clean the hard disk as much as possible.
-10. Reboot your VM and make sure it all comes up ok
+13. Reboot your VM and make sure it all comes up ok
-11. Run the compact script one more time
+14. Run the compact script one more time

 Now you have your windows base image set up in VirtualBox.

 Create a Vagrant box on the Host
 -------------------------------